metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `auth_secret_ref` (Attributes) Auth configures how the operator authenticates with Azure.
 Required for ServicePrincipal auth type.
 Optional for WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--azurekv--auth_secret_ref))
-- `auth_type` (String) Auth type defines how to authenticate to the keyvault service.Valid values are:- 'ServicePrincipal' (default): Using a service principal (tenantId, clientId, clientSecret)- 'ManagedIdentity': Using Managed Identity assigned to the pod (see aad-pod-identity)
+- `auth_type` (String) Auth type defines how to authenticate to the keyvault service.
+Valid values are: - 'ServicePrincipal' (default): Using a service principal (tenantId, clientId, clientSecret) - 'ManagedIdentity': Using Managed Identity assigned to the pod (see aad-pod-identity)
-- `environment_type` (String) EnvironmentType specifies the Azure cloud environment endpoints to use forconnecting and authenticating with Azure.
-By default it points to the public cloud AAD endpoint.The following endpoints are available, also see here: https://github.com/Azure/go-autorest/blob/main/autorest/azure/environments.go#L152PublicCloud, USGovernmentCloud, ChinaCloud, GermanCloud
+- `environment_type` (String) EnvironmentType specifies the Azure cloud environment endpoints to use for connecting and authenticating with Azure.
+By default it points to the public cloud AAD endpoint.
+The following endpoints are available, also see here: https://github.com/Azure/go-autorest/blob/main/autorest/azure/environments.go#L152 PublicCloud, USGovernmentCloud, ChinaCloud, GermanCloud
 - `identity_id` (String) If multiple Managed Identity is assigned to the pod, you can select the one to be used
-- `service_account_ref` (Attributes) ServiceAccountRef specified the service accountthat should be used when authenticating with WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--azurekv--service_account_ref))
+- `service_account_ref` (Attributes) ServiceAccountRef specified the service account that should be used when authenticating with WorkloadIdentity. (see [below for nested schema](#nestedatt--spec--provider--azurekv--service_account_ref))
 - `tenant_id` (String) TenantID configures the Azure Tenant to send requests to.
 Required for ServicePrincipal auth type.
 Optional for WorkloadIdentity.

 <a id="nestedatt--spec--provider--azurekv--auth_secret_ref"></a>